 |

+details.
 This is an important fact since humans tend to organize almost

 everything in tree structures.
 Popular examples are: menus, settings,